wasmerio/wasmer.io/_posts/announcing-wasix.md

 # So, how can you start using WASIX?

 Please note that this is a preview release of the WASIX toolchains.
-Building code isn't trivial yet, and there are quite a few implementation kinks to iron out.
+Building code isn't trivial yet, and there are some implementation kinks to iron out.
-But we'll be working hard to make WASIX as easy to use as any other build target!
+But we'll be working hard to make WASIX as reliable and easy to use as any other build target!

 <a id="rust"></a>